Add Salesforce ID to the HubSpot Salesforce integration

 Every object; contacts, companies, deals, and tickets - comes with default properties, and you can create custom ones as needed.

-HubSpot supports 14 property types, from simple text fields to complex scoring and calculation properties.
+HubSpot supports over 17 property types, including specialized fields like Property Sync and AI-generated properties.
 These cover everything from drop-down lists to multi-line text, currency, and user assignment.

 In Salesforce, the equivalent of properties are called fields.
 While the naming is different, the logic is the same: each record is made up of fields that store specific types of data.